danielsteman/web-rs/articles/blog15.md

 ## Generators

 A generator is a kind of iterator, but instead of having all the values available up front, each value is [lazily evaluated](https://en.wikipedia.org/wiki/Lazy_evaluation).
-In Python terms, a value in yielded at each iteration.
-Also, a value from a generator can only be yielded once, since the generator only knows its current state each time its yielding a value.
-This is my it can be memory efficient to use a generator instead of a list.
+In Python terms, a value is yielded at each iteration.
+Also, a value from a generator can only be yielded once, since the generator only knows its current state each time it's yielding a value.
+This is why it can be memory-efficient to use a generator instead of a list.

 ```py
 def n_generator(n):